-You have been asked to produce resources to be used with new nursery staff, showing the nutritional requirements for children up to 5 years.
-You may present this in any suitable format presentation, leaflet).
+Following your visit to the baby and child exhibition you have been asked by an early years practitioner to produce some resources that could be used by staff working at the re-equipped nursery.
+The resources should be focused on the nutritional requirements for children up to 5 years.
+You may present these resources in any suitable format (e.g. booklet, leaflet).

-Produce materials in your own words, to include:
+Produce resources in your own words, to include:

-- the nutritional requirements for children in each stage:

-- o 0-6 months

-- o 6-12 months

-- o 1-5 years

-- the macro and micro nutrients

-- the functions and sources of nutrients

-- other dietary needs (fibre and water)

-- eatwell plate and making healthy choices.
+- the nutritional requirements for children at each stage: - 0-6 months - 6-12 months - 1-5 years - the functions and sources of nutrients for children up to 5 years - the micro and macro nutrients and other dietary needs (fibre and water) - Eatwell guide, government guidelines relating to making healthy choices.